GardenersHQ

 Fall Asters

-Range from one and a half to five feet ( 45 to 150 cm) in height, and have daisy like flowers in a large range of colours such as white, pink, blue, purple and red.
+Range from one and a half to five feet ( 45 to 150 cm) in height, and have daisy like flowers in a large range of colors such as white, pink, blue, purple and red.

 Fall Asters should ideally be grown in a rich soil, and like to grow in full sunlight.
 A compact growth of Asters can be encouraged by pinching and pruning.